google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 used as evidence that a log has not behaved correctly, and the signatures on the data structures prevent the log from denying that misbehavior.

-All clients need various metadata in order to communicate with logs and verify their responses.
-This metadata is described below, but note that this document does not describe how the metadata is obtained, which is implementation dependent (see, for example, [Chromium.Policy]).
+All clients need various parameters in order to communicate with logs and verify their responses.
+These parameters are described in {{log_parameters}}, but note that this document does not describe how the parameters are obtained, which is implementation-dependent (see, for example, [Chromium.Policy]).

 Clients should somehow exchange STHs they see, or make them available for scrutiny, in order to ensure that they all have a consistent view.
 The exact